mattwach/light_bulb_changer/README.md

 ![Motor Assembly On Pole](images/motor_assembly_on_pole.jpg)

 Note that if the motor is spinning the wrong way, you can just reverse the motor connection at the control box (NOT the battery connection).
-The motor itself has no required polarity and swapping the polarity is how the motor controller chip changes the turning direction.